zhangzhics/CITS5503_Sem2/Labs/Lab4KMSEncryption.md

 ### Checkpoint 4: Cleanup (0.5 mark)

-After the first two checkpoints are completed, you must open AWS Management Console → S3 → Buckets, select the ones you created for deletion.
+After the first three checkpoints are completed, open AWS Management Console and complete the following actions in order:

+1. Delete S3 buckets you created.
+Note that the bucket must be empty before deletion starts.
+2. Schedule the KMS keys you created for deletion.
+Note that AWS KMS keys cannot be deleted immediately So you should schedule it for deletion after 7 days.

-**NOTE**: the bucket must be empty before deletion starts.
-DynamoDB Local runs on your laptop and is outside the cleanup check.
+DynamoDB Local runs on your laptop and is thus outside the cleanup check.